 In the time it takes to run a heat race at a dirt track, another person is added to the national transplant waiting list.

-More than 120,000 people nationwide are waiting for lifesaving organ transplants.
-That’s enough people to fill the Chili Bowl grandstands 12 times.
+More than 118,000 people nationwide are waiting for lifesaving organ transplants.
+That’s enough people, if standing side by side, to circle the track at the Indianapolis Motor Speedway (IMS) almost 10 times.

-Bryan’s life-long passion of racing combined with his lifesaving act as a donor have inspired over 5,000 Americans to register their donation decision.
-Driven2SaveLives will continue to honor Bryan’s legacy and in turn, save more lives through organ and tissue donation.
+Bryan and Justin’s life-long passions of racing combined with their lifesaving acts of donation have inspired over 5,000 Americans to register their donation decision.
+Driven2SaveLives will continue to honor their legacies and in turn, save more lives through organ, tissue and eye donation.
 Follow the journey here.